-Once these three steps are complete, you'll be able to do many advanced GCP tasks.
-In many cases, Terra will interface with GCP on your behalf!
+Once these three steps are complete, you can do many advanced Google Cloud tasks.
+In many cases, Terra will interface with Google Cloud on your behalf!
 Read on for details of how to do specific tasks.
 We will continue to add to this list.

 Step-by-step instructions and template notebooks

-Below are a series of features users have asked about that are not (yet!) available in Terra.
+Below are a series of requested features that are not (yet!) available in Terra.
 Expand each section for step-by-step instructions - or a link to a notebook in the public workspace.

-Create an external GCP bucket accessible by your Terra workspaces
+Create an external Google Cloud bucket accessible by your Terra workspaces

-2. Select your GCP-native project from the dropdown and click Create bucket.
+2. Select your Google Cloud-native project from the dropdown and click Create bucket.